 A sectoral minimum wage was introduced in the meat sector in 2014.
 It was €7.75 (US$8.11) an hour at the time and is currently €8.75, no more than the national minimum wage introduced in Germany in 2015.

 “But workers are still, in fact, struggling to have it respected in terms of their net pay.
 Some employers make their staff pay for their work tools or for their work clothes to be laundered, for example,” Mazurek points out.

 Migrant workers struggling to have their rights respected call on Mazurek for help.
 He is one of the only people they can turn to, as the majority work for small subcontracting firms that are often registered abroad and have no employee representative, nevermind a trade union representative.

 According to the figures published by the employers’ association itself, the Verband der Ernährungswirtschaft, over half of the workers in the sector are employed by subcontractors or as temporary staff.

-According to Mazurek, the proportion is as high as three quarters in the four large groups dominating the industry in Lower Saxony.
+According to Mazurek, the proportion is as high as 50 per cent in the four large groups dominating the industry in Lower Saxony.